chetmurthy/sandbox-public/camlp5/qast.md

   node : 'a }
 ```

+NOTE: there is a nuance here that I'll address at the end of ths post
+in the section "Appendix B: Types with and without `vala`".

 Let's suppose we want to write the function `atoms : sexp -> string
 list` that returns the list of `Atom`s at the leaves of the
 s-expression.
 The code is easy enough (just rotate left-child